jagi/meteor-astronomy/README.md

 #### Cloning

-To clone a document you have to execute `copy` function on the object.
+To clone a document you have to execute the `copy` function on the object.

 ```js
 var post = Posts.findOne();
 var copy = post.copy();
 ```

-If original document had already been saved into collection then its copy will have the `_id` attribute cleared.
+If an original document had already been saved into collection then its copy will have the `_id` attribute cleared.
 Thanks to that we will be able to save the copy as a new record in the collection.

 ```js
 var post = Posts.findOne();